adonisjs/v5-docs/content/guides/http/response.md

 ### status

-The `response.status` defines the status for the HTTP response.
+The `response.status` method defines the status for the HTTP response.
+You can also use the [descriptive methods](#descriptive-response-methods) to set the status and the response body together.

 ```ts
 response.status(401)